 large, and has at least some acoustic absorption.
 The B-standards provide guidelines how the evaluate this.

-Equal operating conditions can only be achieved if a more specific standard which contains a noise test code, exists.
+Equal operating conditions can only be achieved if a specific standard, which contains a noise test code, exists.

 A large number of noise test codes have been developed, and this process is going on.

-Contrary to this the standard to evaluate exposure to noise at workplaces of an employee describes a measurement and investigation method which results in a noise level that is representative for a specific workplace, working environment, function, or group of persons.
+Contrary to this, the standard to evaluate exposure to noise at workplaces of an employee describes a survey method which results in a noise level that is representative for a specific workplace, working environment, function, or group of persons.
 All factors in the environment which affect the noise exposure must be taken into consideration, something that must be strongly avoided if specifications of a machine must be established.